radiant-systems-lab/radiant-systems-lab.github.io/index.markdown

 <script async defer id="github-bjs" src="https://buttons.github.io/buttons.js"></script>

 <p class="lead">
 The Radiant Systems Lab at the University of Missouri-Columbia is dedicated to advancing the path from data to informed decisions across a wide range of domains.
 The Lab pioneers the design of reproducible, accountable, transparent, and trustworthy data-driven systems and infrastructure.
 Its research and expertise spans cutting-edge areas including AI/ML methodologies and workflows, resource and systems optimization, data provenance, DevOps solutions and practices, and policy frameworks.

+  Research Areas: Data management, distributed computing, provenance
 </p>

 <p class="lead">